MarcL/djcruze.co.uk/src/pages/productions/2008-11-04-empire-of-the-sun-walking-on-a-dream-funkfinders-discoid-remix.md

 ---
 title: 'Empire Of The Sun - Walking On A Dream'
 subtitle: 'DJ Cruze Funkfinders Discoid Remix'
+excerpt: 'DJ Cruze remix of the Empire Of The Sun classic indie track'

 # permalink: /2008/11/04/empire-of-the-sun-walking-on-a-dream-funkfinders-discoid-remix/
 permalink: /productions/empire-of-the-sun-walking-on-a-dream-funkfinders-discoid-remix/